 Forms: Forms should be short and focused on gathering the most valuable information.
 Progressive profiling creates an opportunity to expand on a contact's profile on subsequent conversions.

 Some landing pages will convert better than others.
-A/B testing is a vital component in the mix (professional license and above).
+A/B testing is a vital component in the mix.
 And, wherever possible and appropriate we should also include social proof, introduce scarcity, identify a knowledge gap and promote exclusivity.

 A thank-you page is where you deliver your offer or confirm the means of delivery for that offer.
 Some choose to provide a link directly to the offer on that page while others prefer to deliver the offer via an email, but, even if you subscribe to that approach, avoid the temptation to say ‘thank you’ with an in-line message.